Who Is Iggy Azalea?

 Iggy's 'The New Classic' Album Soars, Grammy Nominations

-Love Life, Plastic Surgery, and Her Next Album
+Love Life, Plastic Surgery and 'Survive the Summer'

 Azalea began dating the rapper A$AP Rocky in 2011, getting the title of his mixtape — Live.
 Love.
 A$AP — tattooed on her fingers.
 She had the tattoo removed after splitting with Rocky in 2012.
 Azalea has been vocal about other cosmetic procedures she has undergone.
 In March 2015 she told Vogue that she'd had her breasts enlarged, explaining that she had initially shied away from speaking about it because she hadn't wanted other girls to feel bad about their bodies, before concluding that she "wasn't into secret-keeping."
 A few months later she told Seventeen magazine that she'd had a nose job.
 "Plastic surgery is an emotional journey," she said.
 "It's important to remember you can't change everything.
 You can never be perfect."